Service Animals and Emotional Support Animals

 Emotional support animals

 These animals do not go through the extensive training of service dogs.
 Emotional support animals are not protected under the ADA.
 They do not meet the criteria of performing specific tasks to assist a handler.
-They can be refused entrance to those places that deny entry to pets.
-Misrepresenting a therapy dog or household pet as a service animal can result in fines or jail time.1-3,5
+They can be refused entrance to those places that deny entry to pets.1-3,5,6

 Support for ankylosing spondylitis

-People diagnosed with AxSpA or other arthritis conditions have found service and therapy animals to be valuable.
-The comfort of a therapy dog curling up with you on flare days can be soothing.
-Some ways they may support people with AxSpA include:4-5
+People diagnosed with AxSpA or other arthritis conditions have found service and emotional support animals to be valuable.
+With an emotional support animal, the comfort of a dog or cat curling up with you on flare days can be soothing.

 Many people with AxSpA or other arthritis diseases worry that requesting a service dog is taking an animal from someone whose need is greater.
 This is not true!
 Only certain dogs match with a handler who has severe limitations.
 Many are available to those who can benefit more broadly from a service dog’s assistance.
 Such handlers have more ability to command and control the dog.
 It is important to remember that dogs are an investment.
 A handler must be able to care for and provide for their service dog.4,5